Roasted Wood Ducks with Gravy

 1 can condensed mushroom soup

 1 package onion soup mix

 salt, pepper and Cajun spice

-Split each duck lengthwise, starting at the breast plate, to create 2 equal halves (serrated bread knife works well for this task).
+Split each duck lengthwise, starting at the breastplate, to create 2 equal halves (a serrated bread knife works well for this task).
 Season all 4 pieces with salt, pepper and Cajun spice.
 Roast uncovered for 20 minutes with skin side up at 400 degrees Fahrenheit.
 In a bowl, whisk both soup types with water and milk until they are well blended.
 Remove the roasting pan from the oven and pour the soup blend over both ducks.
 Cover and roast at 225 degrees Fahrenheit for 2-3 hours, basting every 1/2 hour.
-The result we be very moist ducks with a flavourful gravy.
+The result will be very moist ducks with a flavourful gravy.